Aerial-Applications/code-guide-aerial/README.md

 Always write copy, including headings in [sentence case](http://en.wikipedia.org/wiki/Letter_case#Usage).
 In other words, aside from titles, and proper nouns, only the first word should be capitalized.

-Always write code comments, in CAPS LOCK, with lowercase reference.
-In other words, all upercase letters, unless you are refering to an element. (i.e. <code><!-- FIXED body .class, AND #id LOCATION --></code>)
+Always write code comments, in CAPS LOCK, with lowercase references.
+In other words, all upercase letters, unless you are refering to an element, class, id, etc... (i.e. <!-- FIXED body .class, AND #id LOCATION -->)

 ----------